-The implications of Artificial Intelligence (AI) for the future of healthcare have been hotly debated in recent years.
-Amid fears around ethical constraints and the possibility of job losses for the workforce, one thing is becoming increasingly clear: if we want AI and robotics to have a positive impact on health outcomes for patients and citizens, we need to move on from current discussion on the technology, to outlining crucial organisational changes for healthcare providers and systems, as well as addressing the skillsets future healthcare professionals (HCPs) will require to work successfully with AI.
+The implications of Artifcial Intelligence (AI) for the future of healthcare have been hotly debated in recent years.
+Amid fears around ethical constraints and the possibility of job losses for the workforce, one thing is becoming increasingly clear: if we want AI and robotics to have a positive impact on health outcomes for patients and citizens, we need to move on from current discussions of the technology, to outlining crucial organisational changes for healthcare providers and systems, as well as addressing the skillsets future healthcare professionals (HCPs) will need to work successfully with AI.

 This session comprises three parts: JORGE FERNÁNDEZ, Director of Innovation, EIT Health, will offer a primer on how providers as well as national and regional health systems should transform their organisations to beneft from the positive impact of AI, and how AI will affect the day-to-day operations for some key specialties (e.g. oncology, ophthalmology and radiology).

 This will be followed by a panel discussion on major issues clinicians are faced with in an era of AI and increasing digitalisation, including a reflection on those tasks that might no longer have to be performed by clinicians themselves in the near future.